nataliecardot/nataliecardot/README.md

 ### Hi there 👋 I'm Natalie

 - 🔭 I’m currently working on becoming a front-end developer
-- 🌱 I’m currently focused on honing my JavaScript (frameworks: Vue and React) and CSS skills
+- 🌱 I’m currently focused on honing my JavaScript (frameworks: Vue.js and React) and CSS skills
 - 👯 I’m looking to collaborate on open-source projects
 - ⚡ Fun fact: I have a lifetime subscription to Babbel and use it daily